Akbar Al Baker

-Akbar Al Baker (أكبر الباکر; born 1962) is the Group CEO of Qatar Airways and the Chairman of Qatar Tourism. under Qatar Airways Group, Al-Baker is also the CEO of Hamad International Airport, which opened in 2014.
-In May 2021, Al-Baker was appointed as chairman of Oneworld.
+Akbar Al Baker (أكبر الباکر; born 1962) is a Qatari businessman who is the former CEO of Qatar Airways.
+He was also the chairman of Qatar Tourism until October 22, 2023.
+Under Qatar Airways Group, Al-Baker was also the CEO of Hamad International Airport, which opened in 2014.

-Biography
+Early life and education

 Al-Baker was born in Doha, Qatar.
-As a child, he studied at St. John's School, a boarding school, in the Panchgani hills in Maharashtra, India.
+As a child, he studied at St. Peter's School, a boarding school, in the Panchgani hills in Maharashtra, India.
 He later moved to Mumbai and graduated from Sydenham College of Commerce and Economics.
 He holds a private pilot license.

+Career

-Al-Baker became Chief Executive Officer of Qatar Airways in 1997.
+Al-Baker became chief executive officer of Qatar Airways in 1997.
 Prior to this appointment, he worked at the Civil Aviation Directorate of Qatar.
-He is also the former Chairman of the Qatar Tourism Authority.
+He is also the former chairman of the Qatar Tourism Authority.
 He is CEO of several divisions of Qatar's national airline, including Qatar Executive, Qatar Airways Holidays, Qatar Aviation Services, Qatar Duty Free Company, Doha International Airport, Internal Media Services, Qatar Distribution Company and Qatar Aircraft Catering Company.

 Al-Baker led the development of Hamad International Airport, which opened its first phase in May 2014 and is now home to Qatar Airways.
 As of 2017 the airport services all inbound and outbound flights out of Doha.

 In June 2019, Al Baker announced that Qatar Airways would be buying a stake in a sixth overseas airline before the end of the year.
 The company has not yet been named, but would join the airlines interests on the International Airlines Group, LATAM Airlines Group, Cathay Pacific, and China Southern Airlines Co.

-Al-Baker is a member of the Executive Committee of the Arab Air Carriers Organization, a member of the Board of Governors of the International Air Transport Association, and a non-executive director of Heathrow Airport Holdings.
+Al-Baker is a member of the executive committee of the Arab Air Carriers' Organization, a member of the board of governors of the International Air Transport Association, and a non-executive director of Heathrow Airport Holdings.

-In May 2021, Al-Baker was appointed to the role of Governing Board Chairman of the Oneworld alliance.
+In May 2021, Al-Baker was appointed to the role of governing board chairman of the Oneworld alliance.

-Al-Baker's mother is from India.
+In October 2023, Al Baker announced that he would be stepping down as CEO of Qatar Airways after nearly 27 years leading the company.
+The resignation will take effect on November 5, 2023.
+His announcement came just one day after he was replaced as chairman of Qatar Tourism by his protege Saad bin Ali Al Kharji, who previously served as vice chair under Al-Baker.